Table of Contents

-To know how true love feels and looks, we have to know the true Source of love.
-Jesus showed us the most remarkable display of love when He died for us.
-That is the radical and genuine kind of love that He wants us to experience.
+To know how true love feels and looks, we have to know the true Source of it.
+Jesus showed us the most remarkable display of it when He died for us.
+That is the radical and genuine kind that He wants us to experience.

 Have you ever asked the eternal question, what is love?
-What does true love feel and look like?
-How does it feel to love and be loved entirely and genuinely?
+What does it feel and look like?
+How does it feel to be loved entirely and genuinely?
 Have you ever wondered if you will ever experience it?
 If I tell you, you can and you will, will you believe me?
-Allow me to introduce you to Someone who can love you just as you are, with no judgment and no holds barred.
+Allow me to introduce you to Someone who can do it just as you are, with no judgment and no holds barred.

 What is Love?

 Perhaps one of the most complex things in life that people try to understand is love.
-How do we define love, and how do we perceive it?
-What does God say about love, and how does the Bible define it?
+How do we define it, and how do we perceive it?
+What does God say about it, and how does the Bible define it?

 What is love according to human standards?

 Merriam-Webster dictionary defines love as a constant or intense feeling of affection towards another person.
 It is perhaps the simplest way to describe it.
-But if you try to search for the meaning of “love” online, you will get various definitions.
+But if you try to search for the meaning online, you will get various definitions.
 It seems that every person has a different interpretation of it.
-Maybe this is why some people keep searching for love from one relationship to another and still can’t find it.
-The way one person looks at love might be different from the other.
+Maybe this is why some people keep searching for it from one relationship to another and still can’t find it.
+The way one person looks at it might be different from the other.

 Definition of love according to the Bible

 While love is complicated to us, the Bible is straightforward about it.
-1 John 3:16 tells us that the way for us to know what love is is when Jesus gave His life for us.
+1 John 3:16 tells us that the way for us to know is when Jesus gave His life for us.
 As His followers, we are to lay down our lives for our brothers and sisters in Christ as well.
-Simply put, the Bible tells us that love is about sacrifice and being selfless.
+Simply put, the Bible tells us that it is about sacrifice and being selfless.

 1 Corinthians 13 gives us a more detailed version of what love is from a biblical perspective.
 What it is and what it’s not.
-It teaches us that love is about showing kindness and patience; how it not envious nor easily angered.
-It also teaches us that it doesn’t bear grudges nor delight when bad things happen to others, but instead, it rejoices when justice and truth win.
-While the world teaches us that love means prioritizing our own needs, God’s Word teaches us that love is not self-seeking but putting others first.
+It teaches us that love shows kindness and patience; how not to be envious or easily angered.
+Also. it teaches us that it doesn’t bear grudges nor delight when bad things happen to others, but instead, it rejoices when justice and truth win.
+While the world teaches us that it means prioritizing our own needs, God’s Word teaches us that it is not self-seeking but putting others first.

 The biblical and essential meaning of love